Help us match you with local pros in your area

 Ductwork Cleaning | $403-$1,007 |

-Get quotes from three or more HVAC providers.
+Get quotes from at least three HVAC companies.
 Explain your issues and ask if technicians can inspect your system in person.
-Review each provider's diagnoses, recommended solutions, estimated cost, warranties, and timeline.
-Avoid providers that pressure you or demand payment before work.
+Review each provider's diagnoses, recommended solutions, estimated cost, warranties, and timelines.
+Avoid contractors that pressure you or demand payment before work.

 Look for an HVAC company that employs skilled technicians with the necessary licensure and training.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.